 Lending a helping hand

-So, what can we do during this waiting period to help this new relationship grow to maturity?
+So, what can we do during this waiting period to help our new relationship grow to maturity?
 Are there any steps we can take to help this process along?
-Obviously, just being present is one of the most important things you can do.
-Don’t start pouting because your potential clients don’t jump at the chance to utilize your amazing services the first time that they meet you.
-Slow and steady doesn’t sound sexy, but it does win the race.
+Obviously, just being present is one of the most important things we can do.
+We can’t start pouting just because our potential clients don’t jump at the chance to utilize our amazing services the first time that they meet us.

 Lead with service